dynamoRando/FrostDB/README.md

 This was an experimental look at Microsoft's Blazor applications in an attempt to make the FrostForm component web-based and cross platform.

 ### FrostCommon
-A library meant to hold common objects that a Frost instance and affliated components will use for communication purposes
+A library meant to hold common objects that a Frost instance and affliated components will use for communication purposes.

 ### FrostDB
 The root libary that is Frost.